How to Remove Tie Wrinkles

 If your neck ties are made with high quality silk, they’ll spring back to life even after repeated tying.
 But sometimes you’ll get a stubborn wrinkle or crease caused by improper necktie storage, which can often happen at home or while traveling.

 Start by setting your iron to a cooler temperature.
 Many modern irons even have a specific setting for silk.
 Use a cloth barrier, such as a t-shirt or fine towel.
 Turn the tie over and iron on the back.
-Don’t iron as if you’re working on a dress shirt.
-Press gently and check the wrinkles as you go.
+Don’t iron forcefully, as if you’re working on a dress shirt.
+Instead press gently and check the wrinkles as you go.

 Although an iron usually works just fine, a steamer might be better when you have an expensive tie.
 Some ties are adorned with metal or gemstone details, which make ironing difficult and risky.
 Steaming is the most gentle method and while it may take extra time, it usually works to remove stubborn tie creases.

 Turn on the steam iron and let it warm up to operating temperature.
 When it’s hot, hold the steamer about 4 inches from the tie.
 Do not directly apply the steamer head to the fabric.
 With the device positioned below (to avoid drips), allow the steam to waft upward around the tie for 1-2 minutes.
 You should begin to see the wrinkles disappear.

 Allow the moisture to dry briefly, then gently roll up your tie (small end to large end) and let it sit for a few hours.
 If you cannot remove the wrinkles after steaming once or twice, you probably need a new tie (and perhaps it’s time to reconsider your tie storage methods).

 - Turn on your steam iron and let it warm up.

 - Allow the steam to waft around the tie.

 - Gently roll the tie from the small end to the large end.